Common security and defence policy

 The role of the European Parliament in the CFSP and the CSDP is defined in Title V, Chapter 2, Section 1 (Common provisions) and Article 36, and the funding arrangements for both policies are set out in Article 41.

-The CSDP is further described in amendments to the Treaty of Lisbon, mainly Protocols No 1 (on the role of national parliaments in the European Union), 10 (on Permanent Structured Cooperation established by Article 42 TEU) and 11 (on Article 42 TEU), as well in Declarations 13 and 14 (Declarations concerning the common foreign and security policy).
+The CSDP is further described in annexes to the Treaty of Lisbon, mainly Protocols No 1 (on the role of national parliaments in the European Union), 10 (on Permanent Structured Cooperation established by Article 42 TEU) and 11 (on Article 42 TEU), as well in Declarations 13 and 14 (Declarations concerning the common foreign and security policy).

 Organisation

 The High Representative of the Union for Foreign Affairs and Security Policy, who also acts as the Vice-President of the European Commission (VP/HR), occupies the central institutional role.
-Since December 2019, Joseph Borrell has been the VP/HR.
+Since December 2019, Josep Borrell has been the VP/HR.
 He chairs the Foreign Affairs Council in its Defence Ministers configuration, which is the decision-making body for the CSDP.
 He is in charge of presenting CSDP proposals to Member States.
 The VP/HR is the head of the European External Action Service and the director of the European Defence Agency (EDA).

 The European Council and the Council of the European Union take decisions relating to the CSDP by unanimity (Article 42 of the TEU).
 Some notable exceptions are decisions relating to the EDA (Article 45 of the TEU) and Permanent Structured Cooperation (PESCO, Article 46 of the TEU), for which qualified majority voting applies.